a11n/sharp/README.md

 ###Conventions
 ####Interface
+* `@DefaultSharedPreference`:
+ * The default `SharedPreferences` are used calling `PreferencesManager.getDefaultSharedPreferences(Context context)`
+ * Use this if you want to access the stored preferences from  [PreferenceFragment](http://developer.android.com/reference/android/preference/PreferenceFragment.html)
+* `@SharedPreference`:
+ * Preferences are stored in their own file in `MODE_PRIVATE`
-* The fully qualified `interface` name is used as unique filename to store your key-value-pairs
+ * The fully qualified `interface` name is used as unique filename
-* The `SharedPreferences` are always stored in `MODE_PRIVATE`
 * Only top-level interfaces are supported

 ####Properties